bprest/bprest.github.io/research.md

 <!--
 1. Counterfactual prediction methods as a substitute for randomized-control trials: Evidence from high-frequency energy data, with Karen Palmer and Casey Wichman, (in progress)

-1. Probablistic energy intensity projections for the social cost of carbon, with Cora Kingdon, (in progress)
+1. Probabilistic energy intensity projections for the social cost of carbon, with Cora Kingdon, (in progress)

 1. [“Informing SPR Policy Through Oil Futures and Inventory Dynamics”](http://www.nber.org/papers/w23974), with Richard Newell.
 [Working version](http://bit.ly/Newell_Prest_SPR_Draft).